vonmillhausen/sf2000/README.md

 ---

 ## Document Version History
+- `20240223 - 1.47`: Updated [the CFW FAQ](#is-there-any-custom-firmware) with a more recent date.
+Added a basic FAQ answer about the [GB300](#whats-the-gb300).
+Added links to `.ericgoldstein`'s SF2000 setup guide.
+Now hosting the bootloader bugfix file directly, as Discord no longer allow hotlinking to files stored on their platform.
+Added a link to `Dteyn`'s SF2000 projects page.
+Added a link to `Dteyn`'s GB300 boot logo changer tool.
+Added a link to `johnnyonno`'s SF2000Renamers tool.
+Added a note to [the Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm) to indicate that save states created on the SF2000 will likely only ever work with MIPS devices.

 - `20231210 - 1.46`: Added a sub-section to [Hardware](#hardware) about [the USB-C port](#usb-c-port), along with a mention of the hardware hack to add USB-C to USB-C charging support (thanks for the suggestion, `@uli42`).
 Minor updates to [the custom firmware FAQ](#is-there-any-custom-firmware).
 Updates to the [Arcade](#arcade) section to note that the specific version of FBA on the SF2000 is a custom build with internal tweaks made by the firmware's developer.
 Made a minor correction to the [.zfb Files](#zfb-files) section (had resolution dimensions swapped by mistake).
 Added a note to the [Default ROMs](#default-roms) section with the specific dimensions of the thumbnail image they contain.
 Added links to `amir16yp`'s corrected Hebrew menu translations.

 - `20231105 - 1.45`: Updated [the is-this-any-good FAQ](#is-this-thing-any-good) to mention screen tearing (thanks for the suggestion `superbottle`!), as well as references to the demonstration of the screen tearing fix.
 Updated [the CFW FAQ](#is-there-any-custom-firmware) with the latest details regarding the multicore alpha.
 Added a note about the screen tearing fix demo to the [Display](#display) section.
 Added a note to the [Wireless Connectivity](#wireless-connectivity) section to mention that wireless controllers compatible with the froggy cannot be used with non-froggy-style devices.
 Rearranged some files in the [Used](#images-used) and [Unused](#images-unused) sections, and moved that one pesky unknown file to the [Other](#other-files) section (thanks for the help, `bnister`!).